NullYing/ESP32S3-BLE-Keyboard-Mouse/README.md

 - Single BLE device can act as Keyboard, Mouse, Consumer Control, and Gamepad simultaneously
 - Proper HID Report Map with multiple Report IDs

+#### **6. USB HID Report Map Parsing**
+- **Problem Solved**: USB HID devices use complex report descriptors that need to be parsed to extract input data correctly, especially for Report Protocol mode devices
+- **Solution**: Advanced HID report parser that can handle various report descriptor formats and extract keycodes, mouse movements, and button states accurately
+- **Benefits**:
+  - Supports both Boot Protocol and Report Protocol modes
+  - Handles complex report descriptors with multiple Report IDs
+  - Accurate extraction of all input fields including buttons, axes, and consumer controls
+  - Compatible with a wide range of USB HID devices

 ---

 ### ⚙️ How It Works